adrianmrozo/ds/reports/project3.md

 A localhost is the name of a computer, that a program is running on.
 The localhost is identified by the loopback address 127.0.0.1.

-Another host could be a networkhost.
-We access a networkhost e.g. by typing a URL or website address in a web browser.
-That connects our machine to the networkhost.
-If we type "localhost" into the browser we connect to our own machine.
+Another host could be a network host.
+We access a network host e.g. by typing a URL or website address in a web browser.
+That connects our machine to the network host.
+If we type "localhost" into the browser, we connect to our own machine.

 Speaking of advantages of using a localhost, it
 -   makes the development faster